Gman-Superfly/Hallucinations_in_Noisy_Channels/Hallucinations_in_Noisy_Channels_v1.2.1.md

 K_{reconstruct}(\text{complex}) \gg K_{reconstruct}(\text{simple}) \tag{Approx}
 $$

-This explains why long contexts hurt more on complex queries—the decompression room is consumed.
+This explains why long contexts hurt more on complex queries; the decompression room is consumed.

 **Prediction 7 (Information Conservation Violation).**
 Hallucinations can be detected by information accounting.
 For truthful outputs: